Will be updated soon.

 Business Value of Continuous Integration, Continuous Delivery, & DevOps

-Dr. Rico will give a presentation on the “Business Value of Continuous Integration, Continuous Delivery, & DevOps: Scaling Up to Billion User Global Systems of Systems Using End-to-End Automation,” which are late-breaking 21st century approaches for rapidly and cost-effectively building high-quality global information systems, minimum viable products, minimum marketable features, service oriented architectures, web services, and microservices using containerization and end-to-end automation.
+Dr. Rico’s presentation on the “Business Value of Continuous Integration, Continuous Delivery, & DevOps: Scaling Up to Billion User Global Systems of Systems Using End-to-End Automation,” which are late-breaking 21st century approaches for rapidly and cost-effectively building high-quality global information systems, minimum viable products, minimum marketable features, service oriented architectures, web services, and microservices using containerization and end-to-end automation.

 Demystifying SAFe 4.0 | What does it mean for Large Scale Transformation? with Dr. David Rico